Medically reviewed by Katelyn Hagerty, FNP

 These androgens can cause the body's production of oil to increase, worsening the chances of experiencing acne.
 Other factors include:

-A high-sugar diet: Consuming junk food, candy, sodas, etc. can lead to insulin spikes.
+A high-sugar diet: Consuming junk food, candy, sodas, added sugar, etc. can lead to insulin spikes.
 Excess insulin can stimulate the production of oil, promoting the formation of acne.

 Pre-menstrual cycle: Changes that happen before your period hits can lead to fluctuations in hormone levels, and when there is a hormonal imbalance, this can encourage acne breakouts.